 New developments in the evolution of Web Publishing Services have seen the ability to generate spatial models in ERDAS IMAGINE and the ability to publish them on the web “in the cloud” using ERDAS APOLLO.
 This development, along with the increase in use of web services, should be embraced by researchers looking to collaborate with other establishments, across the UK or globally.

-The Chest agreement offered by Eduserv allows universities to access specially negotiated licenses of ERDAS software, recognised as the leading geo-imaging software.
+The Chest Agreement offered by Eduserv allows universities to access specially negotiated licenses of Hexagon Geospatial software, recognised as the leading geo-imaging software.

-We supply ERDAS products to Universities and sites of higher and further education in the UK and to 3rd level colleges in Ireland.
-These are provided with heavily discounted prices negotiated by Eduserv under the Chest agreement.
+We supply Hexagon Geospatial products to Universities and sites of higher and further education in the UK and to 3rd level colleges in Ireland.
+These are provided with heavily discounted prices negotiated by Eduserv under the Chest Agreement.

-This allows educational establishments to utilise ERDAS software for teaching and research purposes for just one small annual fee.
+This allows educational establishments to utilise Hexagon Geospatial software for teaching and research purposes for just one small annual fee.
 The software can be used both on and off campus.
-For more information on the Chest agreement for universities visit the Chest website.
+For more information on the Chest Agreement for universities visit the Chest website.